Introduction

 |

-Certificate formats
+Certificate types

 Anrok uses the certificates uploaded into the customer ID to adjust the transaction's tax implications.
 When providing a certificate to Anrok, it is important to ensure that the exemption certificate is valid within the jurisdiction.
 Listed below are common certificate formats: